2009–10 Dallas Mavericks season

 The 2009–10 Dallas Mavericks season was the 30th season of the franchise in the National Basketball Association (NBA).

-This is 12th season for Dirk Nowitzki.
-He has been selected into All Star.
+This was the 12th season for Dirk Nowitzki.
+He was selected to represent the Western Conference as an All-Star.
 He was also a Team Captain.
-They finished another best record of 55-27 on Western 2nd seed.
-They got their 3rd division title for the first time since 2007.
+They finished another best record of 55–27, finishing as the 2nd seed in the West.
+The Mavericks also got their third division title, and first since 2007.

-In the playoffs, they met the San Antonio Spurs for the second straight season in a rematch of last year's first round series in which Dallas won in five games.
+In the playoffs, they met the San Antonio Spurs for the second straight season in a rematch of the previous year's first round series in which Dallas won in five games.
 This time, Dallas lost to the Spurs in six games.